felixlopz/hubrise-test-task/content/apps/woocommerce/en/configuration.md

 ## Catalog

-Specify if you want price updates in your HubRise catalog to be sent to WooCommerce when you push the catalog.
+Specify if you want price updates in your HubRise catalog to be sent to WooCommerce when you pull the catalog.

 ## Saving the Configuration

 Once you are happy with the configuration of WooCommerce Bridge, click **Save** at the top of the page to go back to the Operations page.

-## Pushing the Menu
+## Pulling the Menu

-To push your HubRise catalog to WooCommerce, from the **Actions** section at the bottom of the page, select **Publish menu on the platform**.
-For more information on how HubRise catalogs are mapped to WooCommerce, see [Pulling the Menu](/apps/woocommerce/pulling-menu).
+To pull your HubRise catalog into WooCommerce, from the **Actions** section at the bottom of the page, select **Push the catalog to WooCommerce**.
+For more information on how HubRise catalogs are mapped to WooCommerce, see [Pulling the Catalog](/apps/woocommerce/pulling-catalog).

 ## Resetting the Configuration